I don’t know what a wipe warmer is, but it sounds like something I’d like to try.

 You get the idea.
 Give up!
 Genetics is destiny.
 But what fun there is in the cartoonish illustrations by Sara Pinto, who packs almost as much visual wit into the background of her work as Bill Elder used to in the old issues of Mad — from the already-bricked fireplace gated off to pointlessness to every furniture edge carefully rubberized to the “Let’s Feel Our Feelings” flash cards to, yes, a passing helicopter out the window.

-Ms. Ratner, by the way, is a journalist whose writing can be found in the estimable Nation magazine and known around here, perhaps, as the sister of Julie Ratner of the Ellen’s Run breast cancer fund-raiser.
+Ms. Ratner, by the way, is a journalist whose writing can be found in the estimable Nation magazine and known around here, perhaps, as the daughter of Julie Ratner of the Ellen’s Run breast cancer fund-raiser.
 Ms. Nessel is the communications coordinator at the Center for Constitutional Rights.

 But to get back to the book, it gets even better: Those wipes are edible.